cie/thnk/README.md

 Thnk is a command-line tool that automates the process of generating files based on AI models, similar to how Make automates the building of software.
 It uses a configuration file, akin to a Makefile, to manage dependencies and determine the operations required to generate target files from source files.

+### Version controlling prompts

+Thnk also helps in version controlling of AI prompts with git, allowing you to track changes in your prompt files over time.
+By committing your prompts and the generated outputs, you can easily see how modifications to the prompts influence the generated text.

 ## Installation

 To install Thnk, you need Node.js.
 Once Node.js is installed, you can install Thnk using npm: